 I had some leftover clay from my marble coaster project, and I always have tons of jewelry laying around my apartment, so I thought it would be fun and functional to DIY some decorative clay jewelry dishes with my favorite decoupage technique.
-See supplies and instructions after the jump!
+See supplies and instructions below!

 3.75″ Ramekin dishes (1 for each clay dish)

 white Sculpy clay

 Gold Liquid gilding

 Small round pointed paint brush

 Work a 1.5″ size ball of clay in your hands until soft.
 Roll out into a round shape with your rolling pin until about 1/4″ thick.
 Cut out with your food ring and remove excess clay.
 Gently place into the center bottom of your ramekin, so the sides of the clay shape up the sides of the ramekin giving the clay a dish-like shape.

 On the back side of the paper, trace a circle with your ramekin.
 Cut out.
 You will use Mod Podge to glue these to the baked clay dishes.

 Once you’ve rolled out all the clay and placed into the center bottom of each ramekin with the edges rolled up, place all ramekins on a cookie sheet and bake as per your buy viagra paypal accepted clay’s instructions.
 Sculpy bakes for 30 minutes at 275 degrees.
 Remove from oven and let cool.
 With your butter knife, scrap around the edge of the ramekin to remove the clay from the dish.
 Test your circles of paper onto the cooled baked dishes, and trim them as you see fit.
 Spread the Mod Podge onto the bottom of the dish with paint brush, and place paper on top.
 Work the paper into the dish with your fingers, it will become scuplted to the dish the more the Mod Podge absorbs into the paper.
 Make sure you press the paper into the curved edges of the dish.